mike1simon/Mike-depth-footstep-planner/README.md

 This project is licensed under the *** I don't know yet *** License - see the [LICENSE.md](LICENSE.md) file for details.

 ### Acknowledgments
-This work is built on the existing ros humanoid stack packages, more details about that including the reference papers exist [ros footstep_planner](http://wiki.ros.org/footstep_planner)
+This work is built on the existing ROS humanoid stack packages.
+More details about that including the reference papers here: [ros footstep_planner](http://wiki.ros.org/footstep_planner)

 I would like to express my gratitude to my supervisors (PhD.
 Michel Alsaba & PhD.
 Iyad Hatem) and the robotics department for their guidance and support throughout this research.